 1) Magic Johnson, Lakers, 1980

-Though he averaged 18.0 points, 7.7 rebounds, and 7.3 assists per game, an incredible rookie campaign by any metric, Johnson was overshadowed by his longtime rival Larry Bird earning Rookie of the Year honors and his Lakers teammate Kareem Abdul-Jabbar winning his sixth league MVP.
-But the postseason was a different story.
-Johnson averaged nearly a triple-double across 16 playoff games, and his 3.1 steals per game led the league.
-His 2.8 total win shares is still the rookie postseason record (breaking his teammate Abdul-Jabbar’s mark from 1970), as were his 151 assists and 49 steals (and, for the record, so were his 65 turnovers).
+Johnson’s rookie regular season was successful by any available metric but also overshadowed by his rival Larry Bird winning Rookie of the Year and teammate Kareem Abdul-Jabbar earning league MVP.
+But the postseason was a different story, with Johnson standing alone.
+He averaged nearly a triple-double across 16 playoff games, and set the still standing rookie records with 151 assists, 49 steals, and 2.8 win shares.
 It all culminated in game six of the NBA Finals, when Johnson took over as the starting center for an injured Abdul-Jabbar and absolutely dominated the 76ers with 42 points and 15 rebounds in a 123-107 Lakers win that closed out the series.
 He became the first, and still only, rookie to earn the Finals MVP award.
-Possibly even more impressive: There have been only nine triple-doubles from a rookie in NBA history, and five of them came from Johnson (the other four were one each from Abdul-Jabbar, Tom Gola, Jerry Lucas, and Ben Simmons).
+Possibly even more impressive: There have been only nine triple-doubles by a rookie in NBA postseason history, and five of them came from Johnson.

 2) Manu Ginobili, Spurs, 2003

-Nursing an ankle injury and struggling to adjust to the NBA style of play, Ginobili, who was already 25 years old, got off to a slow start with the Spurs in his rookie season.
-He averaged just 5.9 points per game in his first four months in the league before coming alive down the stretch, earning Rookie of the Month honors in March and getting named 2nd-Team All-Rookie.
+Nursing an ankle injury and struggling to adjust to the NBA style of play, Ginobili got off to a slow start with the Spurs despite already being 25 years old as a rookie.
+He averaged just 5.9 points per game in his first four months in the league before coming alive down the stretch, earning Rookie of the Month honors in March.
 Coach Gregg Popovich then turned him loose offensively in the playoffs and Ginobili was up to the challenge, most notably in the Conference Finals, where his unique, herky-jerky drives to the basket proved unstoppable against the Mavericks.
-After winning a championship in his rookie season, Ginobili was feted in his home country, getting Argentina’s Sportsperson of the Year award and meeting the president.
+After winning a championship in his rookie season, Ginobili was feted in his home country, getting Argentina’s Sportsperson of the Year award and meeting with the president.
 His 28 postseason three-point field goals was the rookie record for many years until Tyler Herro broke it in 2020.

 3) Alvan Adams, Suns, 1976

-There was an interesting phenomenon in the NBA in the ’60s and ’70s where a player would peak statistically as a rookie and it was all downhill from there.
-Adams was one of the ultimate examples, averaging career highs in scoring (19.0 points per game) and rebounding (9.1 per game) in his rookie campaign with the Suns, ’75-’76.
-It was also his only All-Star appearance in 13 NBA seasons, his only major individual award (Rookie of the Year) season, and by far his most significant postseason performance.
-This was especially true in the NBA Finals, where he squared off ably against Celtics superstar Dave Cowens, with 23.0 points and 10.2 rebounds per game as Phoenix pushed the series to a competitive six games.
+Adams wasn’t the only ’70s NBA player to peak statistically as a rookie but he was arguably the best.
+He earned Rookie of the Year honors in ’75-’76 for the Suns after averaging 19.0 points and 9.1 rebounds per game.
+Those would both turn out to be career highs, and his All-Star appearance that season was the only one in his 13-year career.
+Adams’ postseason performance was similarly a career peak.
+He was especially impressive in the NBA Finals, going toe-to-toe with Celtics legend Dave Cowens, averaging 23.0 points and 10.2 rebounds per game.
 Though he never reached those heights again, individually or with the team, Adams is still a Suns legend and had his jersey retired by the franchise upon his 1988 retirement.
 Between Adams and shooting guard Ricky Sobers, this ’75-’76 Suns team is the only in NBA history to reach the Finals with two rookies in the starting lineup.

 4) Jayson Tatum, Celtics, 2018

-Expectations were high for the ’17-’18 Celtics and it actually had only a little bit to do with Tatum, their third overall pick in the 2017 draft.
-Already a Conference Finals team in 2017, Boston added Gordon Hayward in free agency and swapped an oft-injured Isaiah Thomas for superstar Kyrie Irving at point guard.
+Expectations were high for the ’17-’18 Celtics and it had only a little bit to do with their third overall pick Tatum.
+Already a Conference Finals team in 2017, Boston added Gordon Hayward and Kyrie Irving that offseason.
 But come playoff time, with Hayward and Irving both sidelined by injuries, it was the Tatum show.
-He kicked things off with a triple-double in his postseason debut, in a first round win over the Bucks, and eventually carried the Celtics to a surprising repeat Conference Finals appearance.
+He kicked things off with a double-double in his postseason debut, in a first round win over the Bucks, and ultimately carried the Celtics to a surprising repeat Conference Finals appearance.
 Along the way, Tatum became the youngest player to score 20+ points in four consecutive playoff games (breaking Kobe Bryant’s record), the first Celtics rookie to score 20+ in five straight playoff games (breaking Larry Bird’s record) and tied Kareem Abdul-Jabbar’s record for 20+ point playoff games for a rookie, with 10 total.

 5) Tom Meschery, Warriors, 1962